On the Birational Geometry of Schubert Varieties: Introduction

-IH-Smallness can be proved by a direct computation as done in \cite{Per07} for the minuscule case.
 Note that there is an explicit combinatorial criterion for smoothness of the varieties $\widehat{X}(\widehat{w})$ (see Section \ref{IHresolution}).
+Using Theorem \ref{qfact} allows for a uniform treatment of both the minuscule and cominuscule case.
+While similar arguments as in \cite{Per07} can be used at least over $\mathbb{C}$, the geometry is slightly different.
+This results in even more complicated combinatorics (see \cite{Sch11}).
+Therefore, we strongly believe that the present proof is much more suitable to approach non (co)minuscule cases.

 Section 2 sets up some basic notation.
 In Section 3 we recall (co)minuscule Schubert varieties and the definition of $\widehat{X}(\widehat{w})$.
-Section 4 is concerned with the proof of Theorem \ref{main1}, while Section 5 presents Theorem \ref{main2}.
+Section 4 is concerned with the proof of Theorem \ref{qfact}, while Section 5 presents Corollary \ref{mainThm}.

 \paragraph*{Acknowledgments.} I would like to thank Nicolas Perrin and Emanuele Macri for carefully reading preliminary versions of this manuscript.
-I am also thanking Nicolas Perrin for explaining the details of \cite{Per07} and Ana-Maria Castravet for giving me useful hints on Mori dream spaces.
+I am also thanking Nicolas Perrin for many hours of explanation and Ana-Maria Castravet for giving me useful hints on Mori dream spaces.
+I also appreciate useful suggestions from the referee.
 This research was partially supported by the Hausdorff Center for Mathematics in Bonn.